cfpb/design-system/docs/pages/notifications.md

 section: components
 status: Released
 description: Notifications alert users to the state of a form or page.
-In forms, notifications can appear at the top of the form or in line with form fields and can highlight successful submissions, errors that need to be corrected, or details to know before submitting the form.
+In forms, notifications can appear at the top of the form or in-line with form fields and can highlight successful submissions, errors that need to be corrected, or details to know before submitting the form.
 When used on a page, notifications can call out important information about the content (including if the content